 Investing during a bear market can be quite intimidating and appear challenging.
-However, it doesn’t have to be if you ensure you are prepared ahead of time.In a rough economy, the markets are going down, the media writes panic headlines, everyone is telling you to sell, and you’re sitting there not sure what direction to go.
+However, it doesn’t have to be if you ensure you are prepared ahead of time.In a rough economy or during a financial crisis, the markets are going down, the media writes panic headlines, everyone is telling you to sell, and you’re sitting there not sure what direction to go.

-It’s all too common and for a new or inexperienced investor, losing money is all you think about.
+It’s all too common and for most investors (new or experienced investors), losing money is all they think about.

 Below I’ll talk more about bear markets, how to survive one, and staying the course with your investments.

 What is A Bear Market?